-According to Philip Turvey, the Executive Director of Anglia Research, it is essential to engage your workforce and sustain your staff’s wellbeing by fostering a culture of accountability.
-He said that this is especially true in the new normal where companies are forced to adopt remote work practices.
+According to Philip Turvey, the Executive Director of Anglia Research, it's essential to engage your workforce and sustain your staff’s wellbeing by fostering a culture of accountability.
+He says this is especially true in the new normal where companies are forced to adopt remote work practices.

 In this article, we’ll explore how to increase accountability in the workplace, so you can attain both success and satisfaction in your line of work.

 We can also teach you a thing or two on how to measure accountability in the workplace so you can determine whether you’re on the right path towards creating an accountable working environment.

 The life of a project manager isn’t easy.
 That’s why adding project management software to your tech roster is a superb way to increase accountability and ownership in the workplace.
 The software can help you clearly define shared expectations, monitor milestones, collaborate with your staff, and measure team performance.